elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 end
 ```

-If you want to keep a custom type private, you can use the `@typep` directive instead of `@type`.
-The visibility also affects whether or not documentation will be generated via [ExDoc](https://hexdocs.pm/ex_doc/readme.html), Elixir's documentation generator.
+If you want to keep a custom type private, you can use the `@typep` attribute instead of `@type`.
+The visibility also affects whether or not documentation will be generated by toolks like [ExDoc](https://hexdocs.pm/ex_doc/readme.html), Elixir's documentation generator.

 ### Static code analysis